wp-plugins/active-directory-integration/readme.txt

 === Active Directory Integration ===
 Contributors: glatze
-Tags: authentication, active directory, ldap, authorization, security Requires at least: 2.7.1
+Tags: authentication, active directory, ldap, authorization, security Requires at least: 2.8
 Tested up to: 3.1
 Stable tag: 0.9.9.9

 Allows WordPress to authenticate, authorize, create and update users against Active Directory

 == Description ==

 This Plugin allows WordPress to authenticate, authorize, create and update users against an Active Directory Domain.

 It is very easy to set up.
 Just activate the plugin, type in a domain controller, and you're done.
-But there are more Features:
+But there are many more Features:

 * authenticate against more than one AD Server
 * authorize users by Active Directory group memberships